tim-shand/homelab-onprem/environments/azure/global/iac-backends/README.md

 This deployment uses a Terraform module to create Azure resources used for remote Terraform states.
 Using this method enables centralized storage of workload state files, located in a dedicated Azure subscription for IaC.

+Automatically provision required resources for new Terraform backends and secure CI/CD connectivity using a single Terraform module.

 - Dedicated Infrastructure-as-Code Azure subscription, with per-project containers in one storage account.
 - Automates the container and Service Principal OIDC authentication setup for new projects.
 - Container-level RBAC role assignments to manage access and permissions to state files.